tonsser/engineering-manifesto/README.markdown

 ## Mantras
 - Get feedback on what you're building quickly.
 - Don't be afraid to try new things.
 We believe in always using the best tool for the job.
+- Do your best and ask for help when needed.

+## Writing code
 - Code for now, not for the future.
 - Spend time refactoring.
-- Do your best and ask for help when needed.
+- Pair programming is allowed and encouraged if you think it makes sense for what you're about to work on.
+- "When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature." - Kent Beck.

-## Misc
+## Project structure
 - Each project should have a coding style.
 Enforcing this should be part of CI or some other automated process.
 - Each project should have a script located at `script/bootstrap` which will get everything setup so you're ready to work on the project.
-- Pair programming is allowed and encouraged if you think it makes sense for what you're about to work on.
-- "When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature." - Kent Beck.

 ## Version control
 - We use Git.